Family Educational Rights and Privacy Act (FERPA)

 Procedure to Inspect Education Records

 The law provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels to be unacceptable.
-The Vice President of Students and Enrollment Management at Webster University has been designated by the institution to coordinate the inspection and review procedures for student education records, which include admissions, personnel, academic, financial files, and placement records.
+The Vice President of Enrollment Management & Student Affairs at Webster University has been designated by the institution to coordinate the inspection and review procedures for student education records, which include admissions, personnel, academic, financial files, and placement records.

 Students wishing to review their education records must make a written request to the Office of the Registrar.
 Students must be given access to their educational records within 45 days from the date of the request.
 If a student does not live within commuting distance of Webster University and does not have an unpaid financial obligation to Webster University or a pending disciplinary action, the student may request, at his expense, copies of his record in lieu of inspection using copier charges listed in the Registrar's Office.
 In cases where the student is denied a copy of the record, the student retains the right to the inspection of the records.

 FERPA provides that students may not inspect and review the following:

 - confidential letters and recommendations associated with admissions, employment or job placement, or honors to which they have waived their rights of inspection and review;

 - education records containing information about more than one student, in which case the institution will permit access only to that part of the record which pertains to the inquiring student;

 - confidential letters and recommendations placed in their files prior to January 1, 1975, provided those letters were collected under established policies of confidentiality and were used only for the purposes for which they were collected.

 Students who believe that their education records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights, should follow these procedures in the order they are listed: